NucleusPowered/site-v1/docs/plugin-devs/index.md

 ---
 layout: standardheadmd
-title: Plugin Developers
+title: - Plugin Integration
-header: Plugin Developers
+header: Plugin Integration
 ---

 Nucleus is designed to be easy to hook into for developers wishing to use some of the features of Nucleus.